avantrec/soco-cli/README.md

 sonos <speaker_name> play_from_queue 24
 ```

-Albums from the local music libraries can be added to the queue using `sonos <speaker> queue_album <album_name>`.
+Albums from the local music libraries can also be added to the queue using `sonos <speaker> queue_album <album_name>`.
 The action returns the queue position of the first track in the album, which can then be played as in the example above.

 ## Available Actions